ismaberra/ml-higgs-classification/README.md

 - Set `seed` in `config.json` or via CLI.
 - Folds are stratified by label.

-## Troubleshooting

-- If the process appears “stuck” during grid search: ensure `n_jobs` and `cv_n_jobs` are set, and confirm functions used in parallel are top-level (already handled in `run.py`).
-- If predictions seem to use threshold 0.5: verify `threshold` in `config.json`. `run.py` now merges config values early so they are respected throughout CV and submission.

 ## Repository Structure

 - `preprocessing.py`: defines levels, fits state, and writes preprocessed matrices